stamina/frogger-gameduino/README.md

 (P.S.
 Only both joysticks and both CONTROL_BTN2 and CONTROL_BTN3 buttons are used in the game.)

 My development platform is Xubuntu.
-It's very to install the avr-libc tool chain:
+It's very easy to install the avr-libc tool chain:

 sudo aptitude install avr-libc gcc-avr gdb-avr simulavr avrdude avrdude-doc binutils-avr binutils avra libusb-1.0-0-dev libusb-dev